Next: ref-lte-cte, Previous: ref-lte-anv, Up: ref-lte [Contents][Index]

 A naive way to attempt to find out whether one term is a copy of another is shown in this example:

 identical_but_for_variables(X, Y) :- \+ \+ ( numbervars(X, 0, N), numbervars(Y, 0, N), X = Y ).

 This solution is sometimes sufficient, but will not work if the two terms have any variables in common.
-If you want the test to succeed even when the two terms do have some variables in common, you need to copy one of them; for example,
+If you want the test to succeed even when the two terms do have some variables in common, then you need to copy one of them; for example,

 identical_but_for_variables(X, Y) :- \+ \+ ( copy_term(X, Z), numbervars(Z, 0, N), numbervars(Y, 0, N), Z = Y ).

-Please note: If the term being copied contains attributed variables (see lib-atts) or suspended goals (see ref-sem-sec), those attributes are not retained in the copy.
+Please note: If the term being copied contains attributed variables (see lib-atts) or suspended goals (see ref-sem-sec), then those attributes are not retained in the copy.
 To retain the attributes, you can use:

 copy_term(Term, Copy, Body)